sander1988/pyIndego/README.md

 ```

 ### getLongpollState(timeout)
-Collects state of mower only if there are updated values.
+Function getState must have been called before using this call.
+It sends a state value to the server and then waits for the timeout to see if there are an updated state value.
 The server attempts to "hold open" (not immediately reply to) each HTTP request, responding only when there are events to deliver or the timeout (in seconds) is due.

 This function can be used instead of polling the status every couple of seconds: place one longpoll status request with a timeout of max.
 300 seconds and the function will provide its return value when the status has been updated.
 As soon as an answer is received, the next longpoll status request can be placed.
 This should save traffic on both ends.